 By the way: families are recommended to travel by train for the 17km long section between Werfen and Golling.
 Thus, you can avoid the the narrow main road section before the Pass Lueg.

-5. Golling to Salzburg
+5. From Golling to Salzburg

-Even if you can hardly wait to complete the 28 kilometres of this stage and see the city of Salzburg with its world-famous city centre, the great restaurants and its exciting history, there is so much to explore along the way.
+Even if you can hardly wait to complete the 28 kilometres of this stage and see the City of Salzburg with its world-famous city centre, the great restaurants and its exciting history, there is so much to explore along the way.
 The picturesque market square of Kuchl, the Celtic town of Hallein or the Salzburg Zoo are only a few of these attractions.
 Bad Vigaun, Puch and Elsbethen-Glasenbach are also well worth a short stop.

-By the way: If you want to continue cycling along the Salzach towards the north: see stages 8 and 9!
+By the way: If you want to continue cycling along the Salzach towards the North: see stages 8 and 9!

-6. Salzburg to Lofer
+6. From Salzburg to Lofer

 This stage covers 48.4 kilometres through the ‘Little German Corner’.
 After leaving the city limits of Salzburg, you will quickly reach the Bavarian town of Bad Reichenhall via Gois (Wals) and Großgmain with its famous open-air museum.
 Even today, you can still see the wealth from the time of salt in the imposing buildings of the city centre.
 Continue through Schneizlreuth to Unken and finally to Lofer.
 The trail leads along the Saalach, which seems to be a constant alternation between idyllic river and wild water.

-7. Lofer to Zell am See/ Bruck
+7. Lofer to Zell am See / Bruck

 Shortly after Lofer you reach the village of St. Martin, from where you can take a trip to the pilgrimage church of Maria-Kirchental.
-The Tauern cycle trail continues along the Saalach, crosses Weißbach and finally leads via Saalfelden, Maria Alm, Maishofen and Zell am See back to Bruck.
+The Tauern Cycle Trail continues along the Saalach, crosses Weißbach and finally leads via Saalfelden, Maria Alm, Maishofen and Zell am See back to Bruck.
 With 53.1 kilometres it’s not exactly a short stage.

-By the way: From Zell am See one can take the Pinzgauer local railway back to Krimml, the starting point of the Tauern cycle trail circuit.
+By the way: From Zell am See one can take the Pinzgauer local railway back to Krimml, the starting point of the Tauern Cycle Trail circuit.

 The Tauern Cycle Trail from Krimml to Passau in 7 Stages